 AARP Medicare Advantage Plans

-Secure Horizons is getting a lot of mileage from the AARP brand.
+Secure Horizons has gotten a lot of mileage from the AARP brand.
 The brand is so strong, that many people assume that AARP is the insurer.
 Of course this is not the case.
-AARP is an advocacy group that receives a royalty for lending their brand to Secure Horizons.
-AARP Medicare Advantage plans are underwritten by United Health Care.
+AARP is an advocacy group that receives a royalty for lending their brand to insurance companies that offer products to seniors.

-Don’t confuse AARP Medicare Advantage plans with AARP Medigap plans
+Don’t confuse AARP Medicare Advantage plans with AARP Medigap policies

 There is still plenty of confusion about Advantage plans.
 Many people often refer to them as Medicare supplements.
 A Medicare Advantage plan is not a Medicare supplement.